Ack!

 While I’ll principally discuss ATC, let me give a couple of movie acks and then we’ll move on.
 Remember Midway, documenting the eponymous WWII battle?
 Some of the aircraft returning to the Yorktown, Hornet, or Enterprise, were F6F Hellcats, which didn’t join the fleet until 1943 (any F4U Corsairs shown in the same time period also didn’t join the fleet until 1943).
 Well, F6Fs aren’t that easy to differentiate from the F4F Wildcats (which were the front line fighter at Midway), particularly if you’re not up on your aircraft recognition.
 But how about the movie Tora, Tora, Tora?
 It’s about the attack on Pearl Harbor—1941.
 In that one you’ll see a fighter crashing into the fantail of a carrier.
 It’s an F9F Panther, a jet fighter, vintage Korean War, ten years later.
 Acks all around

 Oh, crap—one more movie “ack”.
 This one’s been around so long there is a large segment of professional communicators and virtually 100% of the entertainment industry that thinks that your last transmission should be “over and out.”
 Where do I start?
 Well, ack! for one.
 “Over” means “I’m done talking—your turn.”
 “Out” means “I’m done,” period.
 You might even be going off the air.
 In strictest terms “over and out” is either meaningless or contradictory.
 In one sense, it’s like saying “you go ahead and talk, but I’m not listening—na–na–na–na…” In thirty years I never used “out” and only heard another controller use it once, maybe twice.
 It really has no function in ATC communications.
 “Over,” on the other hand, is heard every day, but not every transmission.
-It’s real purpose is to prod someone to respond when there may be some ambiguity as to when you’ve finished talking.
+Its real purpose is to prod someone to respond when there may be some ambiguity as to when you’ve finished talking.
 Most ATC communications are pretty clear in that regard, though.

 All ATC is conducted in UTC, or what was once known as (and frankly, still is), Greenwich Mean Time.
 While probably not immediately clear, that also implies 24 hour time (or military time, as some people call it), to eliminate any ambiguity of am or pm.
 That means 3 o’clock is 1500, for example.
 The 24 hour clock, and to a lesser extent, Zulu time (as UTC and GMT is also sometimes called), became so much a part of my life that every clock or watch I own which has the capability is set to 24 hour time.
 As a concession to my wife, I keep it on local time, but she’s had to come to terms with dinner being at 1900.